tgalopin/html-sanitizer/docs/3-configuration-reference.md

             'allowed_attributes' => ['href', 'title'],

             /*
-             * If an array is provided, all the links targeting other hosts than one in this array
+             * If an array is provided, links targeting other hosts than one in this array
              * will be disabled (the `href` attribute will be blank).
 This can be useful if you want
-             * to prevent links to target external websites.
+             * to prevent links targeting external websites.
+Keep null to allow all hosts.
-             *
              * Any allowed domain also includes its subdomains.
              *
+             * Example:
              *      'allowed_hosts' => ['trusted1.com', 'google.com'],
              */
             'allowed_hosts' => null,